 - Cover the bowl with plastic wrap.
 Let stand in a warm, non-drafty, place until it is double in volume, about 1½ to 2 hours.
 (See NOTES about proofing)

 - Lightly butter a 7"x11" baking dish.
 Turn the dough out onto an un-floured work surface and knead briefly.

 - Divide the dough into 12 equal pieces and shape each into a taut ball.

 - Place the balls, smooth sides up, equally spaced, in the baking dish.

 - Cover loosely the dish with plastic wrap and let stand in a warm place until almost doubled in volume, about 30 minutes to an hour.

-- Lightly brush the tops of the balls with some of the milk and sprinkle with the seeds.
+- Lightly brush the tops of the balls with some of the milk and sprinkle with sesame seeds.

-- Bake until the rolls are fully risen and golden brown, 25 to 30 minutes.
+- Bake until the rolls have fully risen and golden brown, 25 to 30 minutes.

 - Serve warm or cooled to room temperature.

 - Dissolve 1 tsp of sugar in a ½ cup of warm water in 1-cup measuring cup.